 The Emergency Operations Centre (EOC) team is responsible for the overall management of the EOC during an emergency response.
 Members on this team are generally in similar roles to their daily positions.
 Depending on the size of the event and the level of EOC activation EOC members are mobilized as needed.

-The Incident Command Team is assigned to an Incident Command Centre/Incident Command Post and will coordinate the event from the site and report to the EOC Emergency Shelter & Accommodation (ESA) – Burnaby campus
+Incident Command Team is assigned to an Incident Command Centre/Incident Command Post and will coordinate the event from the site and report to the Emergency Operations Centre, Operations Section

 The Light Urban Search and Rescue Team (LUSAR) functions primarily include rapid damage building assessment; light urban search and rescue; basic first-aid; setting up of shelters and soup kitchens; and the dispensing of personal emergency kits to displaced persons.